noltron000-coursework/BEW-1-2_bluedit-clone/readme.md

 #### NOTICE
 This tutorial may be incorrect.
 I used the wrong tutorial -- Make Reddit vs Reddit Clone in the makeschool tutorials.

+Please refer to the correct Reddit Clone project!!